Declining estrogen levels are a normal part of the aging process for women, but there are a few things all women need to know.

-At Rejuvime Medical, we offer hormone therapy in Hammond, and our estrogen replacement therapy has helped many women suffering from low or no estrogen.
+At Rejuvime Medical, we offer hormone therapy in Metairie, and our estrogen replacement therapy has helped many women suffering from low or no estrogen.
 However, before you can find the right treatment option for low or no estrogen, it’s important to know about what estrogen does, what causes estrogen deficiency and the symptoms of estrogen deficiency.
 That’s why we’ve come up with this guide on low or no estrogen.

 What role does estrogen play?

 - Estrogen plays a key role in maintaining mental health in women.

 - Estrogen helps to regulate digestion, lung function and menstruation.

 - Estrogen helps the body to balance fluid and deposit fat.

 - Estrogens assists in maintaining healthy bone density, vaginal flora, skin, blood vessels and more.